Friendly fire: Technological fixes

 Improved technology to assist in identifying friendly forces is also an ongoing response to friendly fire problems.

-From the earliest days of warfare, identification systems were visual and developed into extremely elaborate suits of armour with distinctive heraldic patterns.
-During the Napoleonic Wars, Admiral Nelson ordered that ships under his command adopt a common paint scheme to reduce friendly fire incidents; this pattern became known as the Nelson Chequer.
+From the earliest days of warfare, identification systems were visual, such as extremely elaborate suits of armour with distinctive heraldic patterns.
+During the Napoleonic Wars, Admiral Nelson ordered that ships under his command adopt a common paint scheme to reduce friendly-fire incidents; this pattern became known as the Nelson Chequer.
 Invasion stripes served a similar function during the Allied invasion of Normandy in World War II.
 When radar was developed during World War II, IFF ("Identification friend or foe") systems to identify aircraft developed into a multitude of radio beacons.

-Correct navigation is vital to ensuring units know where they are in relation to their own force and the enemy.
-Efforts to provide accurate compasses inside metal boxes in tanks and trucks has proven difficult, with GPS a major breakthrough.
+Correct navigation is vital to ensuring that units know where they are in relation to their own force and the enemy.
+Providing accurate compasses inside metal enclosures such as tanks and trucks has proven difficult, so GPS was a major breakthrough.

 Other technological changes include hand-held navigational devices that use satellite signals, giving ground forces the exact location of enemy forces as well as their own.
-The use of infrared lights and thermal tape that are invisible to observers without night-goggles, or fibres and dyes that reflect only specific wavelengths are developing into key identifiers for friendly infantry units at night.
+Infrared lights and thermal tape that are invisible to observers without night-goggles, or fibres and dyes that reflect only specific wavelengths, are developing into key identifiers for friendly infantry units at night.

-There is also some development of remote sensors to detect enemy vehicles – the Remotely Monitored Battlefield Sensor System (REMBASS) uses a combination of acoustic, seismic vibration, and infrared to not just detect, but identify vehicles.
+Remote sensors have also been developed to detect enemy vehicles, such as the Remotely Monitored Battlefield Sensor System (REMBASS), which uses a combination of acoustic, seismic vibration, and infrared to detect and identify vehicles.

 Tactics

 Some tactics make friendly fire virtually inevitable, such as the practice of dropping barrages of mortars on enemy machine gun posts in the final moments before capture.
-This practice continued throughout the 20th century since machine guns were first used in World War I. The high friendly fire risk has generally been accepted by troops since machine gun emplacements are tactically so valuable, and at the same time so dangerous that the attackers wanted them to be shelled, considering the shells far less deadly than the machine guns.
+This practice continued throughout the 20th century after machine guns were first introduced in World War I. The high friendly-fire risk has generally been accepted, since machine gun emplacements are tactically so valuable and so dangerous that shells have been considered far less deadly than the machine guns.

 Tactical adjustments include the use of "kill boxes", or zones that are placed off-limits to ground forces while allied aircraft attack targets, which goes back to the beginning of military aircraft in World War I.

 The shock and awe battle tactics adopted by the American military – overwhelming power, battlefield awareness, dominant maneuvers, and spectacular displays of force – are employed because they are believed to be the best way to win a war quickly and decisively, reducing casualties on both sides.
-However, if the only people doing the shooting are American, then a high percentage of total casualties are bound to be the result of friendly fire, blunting the effectiveness of the shock and awe tactic.
-It is probably the fact that friendly fire has proven to be the only fundamental weakness of the tactics that has caused the American military to take significant steps to overturn a blasé attitude to friendly fire and assess ways to eliminate it.
+However, if the only combatants are American, then a high percentage of total casualties are bound to be a result of friendly fire, blunting the effectiveness of the shock-and-awe tactic.
+According to a source, it is likely that the fact that friendly fire has proven to be the only fundamental weakness of shock-and-awe tactics that has caused the American military to take significant steps to overturn a blasé attitude to friendly fire and assess ways to eliminate it.